kumahq/kuma-website/docs/docs/dev/explore/dpp-on-kubernetes.md

 ## Direct access to services

-By default on Kubernetes data plane proxies communicate with each other by leveraging the `ClusterIP` address of the `Service` resources.
+By default, on Kubernetes data plane proxies communicate with each other by leveraging the `ClusterIP` address of the `Service` resources.
 Also by default, any request made to another service is automatically load balanced client-side by the data plane proxy that originates the request (they are load balanced by the local Envoy proxy sidecar proxy).

 There are situations where we may want to bypass the client-side load balancing and directly access services by using their IP address (ie: in the case of Prometheus wanting to scrape metrics from services by their individual IP address).